suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/python.md

 breadcrumb: [["Home", "/"], ["Python"]]
 ---

-__ExportManager__ acts as a client, sending the export chart configuration to the __ExportServer__ and delivering the exported charts through the attached listeners.
+__ExportManager__ acts as a client, sending the export chart configuration to the **FusionExport Service** and delivering the exported charts through the attached listeners.

 ### Constructor